Linerre/Arch/Notes/01-xorg.md

 When I got the X220, installed Arch again, I felt more comfortable with adding and using the normal user account I created.
 Then next step would be get everything I have on X230 as a `root` user, the wallpaper, the urxvt, the i3-gaps wm and so on, set up exactly the same on X220.
 Yet the first very problem was **I could not start X by `startx` as the user**.

+**Pay attention to what you put in `/etc/X11/xorg.conf.d/`, anything wrong there could lead to a failure to start up Xorg**.
+The `xorg.conf(5)` explains in detail almost everything about how it could be configure properly.
 #### Solution
-After about 1 hour of searching, I found [this approach](https://bbs.archlinux.org/viewtopic.php?pid=1697227#p1697227) from Arch Forum really works:
+After about 1 hour of searching, I found [this approach](https://bbs.archlinux.org/viewtopic.php?pid=1697227#p1697227) from Arch Forum that really works:

 1. read
 https://wiki.archlinux.org/index.php/intel_graphics